tshepang/blog/content/arts/top music videos.rst

    About as energetic as music videos get, it has great dance sequences and is very well-made, except the editing is just too frantic.
-There are a few highlights, but none beats the bride section... nice use of retro visuals and more delicious dancing.
+There are a few highlights, but none beats the bridge section... nice use of retro visuals and more delicious dancing.

 #. **Hey Ya** (OutKast)